Michael Oakes: Cardiff City

 In July 2007, Oakes signed for Cardiff City on a one-year deal, linking up his former Wolves manager Dave Jones.
 He began the season on the bench but moved into the starting XI after several errors from the on-loan Ross Turnbull.
 With Turnbull returning from loan back to Middlesbrough, Oakes found his only competition to be Irishman David Forde and continued in the number one spot.

 However, Kasper Schmeichel was taken on loan from Manchester City in late October, which relegated Oakes to the bench, save one Football League Cup game at Liverpool.
 After Schmeichel returned to his parent club in early January, Oakes was called upon again by Cardiff, but Peter Enckelman was swiftly signed on loan from Blackburn Rovers for the rest of the season.
-Oakes chose to retire at the season's conclusion, his final involvement being as a substitute in their FA Cup Final game against Portsmouth.
+Oakes chose to retire at the season's conclusion, his final involvement being as a substitute in their FA Cup final game against Portsmouth.

 International career

-He also won seven England Under-21 caps during his spell at Villa Park.
+Oakes made seven appearances for the England national under-21 team between 1994 and 1995.